Error Reference

 Cause: Expression structure violates grammar rules or contains unsupported constructs.

 Resolution: Check expression syntax.
-Common causes: invalid operator combinations, malformed literals, or unsupported language features.
+Common causes: invalid operator combinations, malformed literals, unsupported language features, or invalid pass<> option lists.

 Example: